desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 If the checks pass successfully, then the tip record can be saved.
 The number of records saved should never surpass the threshold set.
 The record can be saved using the `Map` structure of the `cw_storage_plus` package that allows to:
-* save elements with combined keys (similar to what we do in the storages of Desmos Core modules)
+* save elements with combined keys (similar to what we do in the storages of Desmos Core modules);
-* iterate through them easily with pre-built iterators
+* iterate through them easily with pre-built iterators;
-* fetch data more efficiently
+* fetch data more efficiently.

 Ideally the map should have the following key `post_id + sender + receiver` pointing at the tip amount.
 With this prefix, using the possibilities offer by the `Map`'s iterators it's possible to retrieve: